AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/view-through-attribution/marketo-measure-view-through-attribution-faq.md

 ## What will this look like in Salesforce? {#what-will-this-look-like-in-salesforce}

-Bizible will create a single impression Touchpoint on any Lead that was exposed to the display ad.
+Marketo Measure will create a single impression Touchpoint on any Lead that was exposed to the display ad.
 We are able to map the user even after they first come to your website (FT) and fill out a form (LC).
 The Touchpoint will contain ad information such as Ad Campaign Name/ID, Ad ID, Ad Content, Site Name/ID, Placement Name/ID, Marketing Channel, Geo, Referrer Page, and more.

 The view-through attribution model will depend on the client and their data.